Nonlinear methods to quantify Movement Variability in Human-Humanoid Interaction Activities: Methods

 \subsection{State Space Reconstruction}

-The method of state space reconstruction was originally proposed by \cite{packard1980} and formalised by \cite{takens1981}.
-Since then, different investigations and disciplines have benefited from the use of the method of state space reconstruction \cite{aguirre2009, stergiou2011, frank2010, sama2013, Quintana-Duque2016}.
+The method of state space reconstruction \cite{packard1980, takens1981} has been applied in many disciplines \cite{aguirre2009, stergiou2011, frank2010, sama2013, Quintana-Duque2016}.
 The method of state space reconstruction is based on uniform time-delay embedding methodology which is a simple matrix implementation that can reconstruct an unknown $d-$dimensional manifold $M$ from a scalar time series (e.g. one-dimensional time series in $\mathbb{R}$).
 A manifold, in this context, is a multidimensional curved surface within a space (e.g. a saddle) \cite{guastello-gregson2011}.

-The use of a scalar time series is the main advantage of the method of state space reconstruction which in essence preserve dynamic invariants such as correlation dimension, fractal dimension, Lyaponov exponents, Kolmogorov-Sinai entropy and detrended fluctuation analysis \cite{bradley2015, Quintana-Duque2012, Quintana-Duque2013, Quintana-Duque2016, krakovska2015}.
-However, selecting appropriate embedding parameters which are sued to apply the state space reconstruction is still an open challenge for which we present introductions for the methodologies to compute such embedding parameters With that in mind, in the following subsections, we describe in more detail the state space reconstruction theorem (RSSs), uniform time-delay embedding theorem (UTDE), false nearest neighbours (FNN), average mutual information (AMI) and other methodologies for state space reconstruction.
+The use of a scalar time series is the main advantage of the method of state space reconstruction which in essence preserve dynamic invariants such as correlation dimension, fractal dimension, Lyapunov exponents, Kolmogorov-Sinai entropy and detrended fluctuation analysis \cite{bradley2015, Quintana-Duque2012, Quintana-Duque2013, Quintana-Duque2016, krakovska2015}.
+However, selecting appropriate embedding parameters which are sued to apply the state space reconstruction is still an open challenge for which we present introductions for the methodologies to compute such embedding parameters.
+With that in mind, in the following subsections, we describe in more detail the state space reconstruction theorem (RSSs), uniform time-delay embedding theorem (UTDE), false nearest neighbours (FNN) and average mutual information (AMI).